 After basic construction of the club is decided, it’s time to go to the drawing board with ideas for its aesthetic.
 Ideally, the colors and design should coordinate with the organization’s existing brand style—think of it like tastefully mixed patterns on a quilt.
 They don’t match, per se, but they look good paired.
 If this part sounds daunting, don't worry—creative help is available.

-On a more practical note, you should plan to (at the least) create a logo, a unique letterhead to be used for all donor club communications, and a one-pager that clearly outlines the essentials: why a donor should join, the levels, and the associated benefits.
+On a more practical note, you should plan to (at the very least) create a logo, a unique letterhead to be used for all donor club communications, and a one-pager that clearly outlines the essentials: why a donor should join, the levels, and the associated benefits.
 Branded thank-you cards aren’t a bad idea, either—just remember to put them to use!

 Launch It